argus-authz/argus-robot-testsuite/README.md

 # cd argus-robot-testsuite
 # pybot --pythonpath .:lib  -d /tmp/robot  tests/
 ```
-You can also run test for a single service, or a single test case, specifing the sub-directory or the single file as last argument in the comment above.
+You can also run test for a single service, or a single test case, specifying the sub-directory or the single file as last argument in the comment above.